rcarrata/ns-apps/README.md

-# NSaaS apps
+# From Zero to Hero using OpenShift GitOps - Repository for apps / manifests

-Repository for store the k8s resources in a GitOps way
+Repository for store the k8s resources in a GitOps.
+Not to use directly, use GitOps instead!

 * Check the [GitOps Repo](https://github.com/RedHat-EMEA-SSA-Team/ns-gitops/tree/multicluster) to deploy this app with GitOps.

-## Index of Demos
+## ## Index of from Zero to GitOps Demos

 * [Demo 1A Deploying Sample App with ArgoCD (kustomize)](https://github.com/RedHat-EMEA-SSA-Team/ns-apps/tree/single-app)